Exporting Data

 Contents

-• /data - raw or processed image stack
+• /data — raw or processed image stack.

-• /processed/<step> - filtered or analysis layers
+• /processed/<step> — filtered or analysis layers.

-• /masks/<mask> - Boolean masks
+• /masks/<mask> — Boolean masks.

-• /frame_metadata_json - per-frame metadata including timestamps
+• /frame_metadata_json — per-frame metadata including timestamps and pixel sizes in nanometres.

-• /provenance_json - full processing and analysis history
+• /provenance_json — full processing and analysis history.

 Attributes

-• pixel_size_nm - pixel size in nanometres
+• pixel_size_nm — pixel size in nanometres for the first frame (usually consistent across frames).

-• channel - channel name
+• channel — channel name.

 Example structure